benphilip1991/del-container/README.md

 # del-container
 Digital Enhanced Living service container app
-_This container application is still under development and features are constantly being added.
-Additions may break existing functionality.
-Please refer to the development branch for the latest changes._
+_This container application is a research prototype and is currently under development.
+New features are constantly being added which may break existing functionality.
+Please refer to the development\_v2 branch for the latest changes._

 ## Table of Contents
 1. [About](#about)